f(R) wormholes embedded in a pseudo--Euclidean space $E^{5}$

 Besides, in this case the two connected regions by means of the tunnel have a $\mathbb{R}^{3}$ trivial topology.
 In this concern, in principle these regions might not be a Minkowski space--time.
 In fact, as was shown in \cite{roman}, these spaces can be a de Sitter space in case of dynamical wormhole structures.

 To close the geometrical description of the model, some comments are in order.
-First, by using merely engineering arguments in conjunction with the class I condition (\ref{classlambda}), it is possible to build up well--established wormholes structures.
-Of course, as was mentioned earlier one cannot assure that the matter content driven this space--time respect the so--called energy conditions.
+First, by using merely engineering arguments in conjunction with the class I condition (\ref{classlambda}), it is possible to build up well--established wormhole structures.
+Of course, as was mentioned earlier one cannot assure that the matter content driven this space--time is respecting the so--called energy conditions.
 However, it is evident that the class I approach helps to reduce the number of unknowns under suitable and well motivated choices of the metric components, $e^{\eta}$ and $e^{\lambda}$, to close the problem at least mathematically.